jhs/combined-log-couchdb/doc/ideas.md

 I want to convert all of the Iris changes to plugins.
 That is a plausible test of the minimum viable product.
 For my workflow (typical of sysadmins) I want to build plugins when I build CouchDB, and install plugins when I install CouchDB.
 If I do change plugins, which is rare, I am willing to restart CouchDB.
 Sure, there is Erlang code updating and maybe it is easy; but for the MVP can restart.

+Question about architecture.
+My idea, at least for "asynchronous" plugins is event notifications.
+But every plugin does the same thing: forward all events to the plugin gen_server.
+So every event goes through fan-out, defeating some benefits of Erlang events.
+On the other hand, (1) event handlers forwarding to their gen_server is a decently correct fan-out implementation; and (2) How many plugins could CouchDB possibly have?
+A couple?
+A dozen?
+It's probably moot.

 ## This plugin itself

 There is the question of keeping state in this module.
 How to balance simplicity